-We carried out this announced inspection on 29 June 2017 under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
+We carried out this announced inspection on 28 September 2017 under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 We planned the inspection to check whether the registered provider was meeting the legal requirements in the Health and Social Care Act 2008 and associated regulations.
-The inspection was led by a CQC inspector who was supported by a specialist dental adviser.
+The inspection was led by a Care Quality Commission (CQC) inspector who was supported by a specialist dental adviser.

 We told the NHS England area team that we were inspecting the practice.
-They did not provide any information.
+They provided information which we took into account.